-If you live in the Washington, D.C. metropolitan area and have a problem with wildlife, we can solve it—humanely and effectively.
+If you live in the Washington, D.C. or South Florida areas and have a problem with wildlife, we can solve it—humanely and effectively.
 Contact us at 866-9HUMANE (866-948-6263) or request an appointment online.

 Do-It-Yourself Wildlife Control Guide